nagasudhirpulla/taming_python/blog/skills/offline_package_install.md

 ```bash
 pip download -d "C:\Users\Abcd\offline_packages\packages_folder" flask
 ```
-* In the above command, th e
+* In the above command, the directory location is specified using the `-d` flag

+### Step 2 - Install the package in the computer without internet
+* Copy the package files

 ### Install specific version of a python package
 * Open command prompt